-10.6.5.1 Erosion and sediment control best management practices shall be used as necessary during construction to retain sediment on-site.
-These management practices shall be designed according to specific site conditions and shall be shown and noted on the "Grading and Drainage Plan" or on a separate "Erosion and Sediment Control Plan".
+10.6.5.1.
+Erosion and sediment control best management practices shall be used as necessary during construction to retain sediment on-site.
+These management practices shall be designed according to specific site conditions and shall be shown and noted on the grading and drainage plan or on a separate erosion and sediment control plan.
 Information pertaining to the construction, operation and maintenance of the erosion and sediment control practice shall be included.
 Sediment accumulations in the system from construction activities shall be removed to prevent loss of storage volume.
 Sedimentation occurring to off-site areas shall be halted and the area immediately restored to conditions prior to sedimentation.

-10.6.5.2 All side slopes and other areas disturbed by construction shall be stabilized by sodding, hydro-mulching or other appropriate vegetative or non-vegetative erosion control measures.
+10.6.5.2.
+All side slopes and other areas disturbed by construction shall be stabilized by sodding, hydro-mulching or other appropriate vegetative or non-vegetative erosion control measures.
 Grass shall be fully established prior to scheduling for final inspection of the project and/or acceptance by the Public Works Department.

-10.6.6 Public Safety

-Normally dry basins designed to impound more than two feet of water or permanently wet basins shall be designed with side slopes no steeper than 4 feet horizontal to 1 foot vertical (4:1) out to a depth of 2 feet below the surface control elevation.
+10.6.6.
+Public safety.
+Normally dry basins designed to impound more than two (2) feet of water or permanently wet basins shall be designed with side slopes no steeper than four (4) feet horizontal to one (1) foot vertical (4:1) out to a depth of two (2) feet below the surface control elevation.
 As an alternative, the basins shall be fenced or otherwise restricted from public access if the slopes must be steeper due to space limitations or other constraints.

-10.6.7 Access and Maintenance
+10.6.7.
+Access and maintenance:

-10.6.7.1 Stormwater storage facilities shall be designed and constructed to permit adequate equipment access.
-Facilities designed and constructed to serve more than one property owner, such as residential and non-residential subdivisions shall provide an access and maintenance buffer contained within a dedicated tract or easement designated for the stormwater storage facility adequate to provide for future maintenance.
+10.6.7.1.
+Stormwater storage facilities shall be designed and constructed to permit adequate equipment access.
+Facilities designed and constructed to serve more than one (1) property owner, such as residential and non-residential subdivisions shall provide an access and maintenance buffer contained within a dedicated tract or easement designated for the stormwater storage facility adequate to provide for future maintenance.
 Except where existing septic systems or wells are present on adjacent property, an access and maintenance buffer of width meeting the requirements below shall be provided landward of the top of bank elevation of all stormwater storage facilities.
-Where existing septic systems or wells are present on the adjacent property, a buffer of sufficient width to meet separation requirements between the stormwater storage facility and the well or septic system shall be provided as approved by the State Health Department or, in the case of public water wells, as approved by the St. Johns River Water Management District.
-Minimum buffer widths shall be based on the following unless the Owner/Applicant can demonstrate lesser widths will be adequate to provide maintenance of the stormwater storage facility:
+Where existing septic systems or wells are present on the adjacent property, a buffer of sufficient width to meet separation requirements between the stormwater storage facility and the well or septic system shall be provided as approved by the state health department or, in the case of public water wells, as approved by the St. Johns River Water Management District.
+Minimum buffer widths shall be based on the following unless the owner/applicant can demonstrate lesser widths will be adequate to provide maintenance of the stormwater storage facility:

-STORAGE FACILITY SIZE BUFFER WIDTH
+Buffer Width

-Less than 1 / 4 acre 5 feet
+5 feet

-1 / 4 acre to 1 acre 10 feet
+10 feet

-Greater than 1 acre 15 feet
+15 feet

-MAXIMUM SLOPE 10 feet horizontal to 1 foot vertical (10:1)
+10 feet horizontal to 1 foot vertical (10:1)

+5 feet 10 feet 15 feet

-10.6.7.2 Minimum drainage easement widths for conveyance facilities other than those within a road right-of-way shall be based on the following:
+10.6.7.2.
+Minimum drainage easement widths for conveyance facilities other than those within a road right-of-way shall be based on the following:

-a.
-Piped Systems:

-15 feet of the pipe width plus 2 times the average depth to the pipe invert rounded up to the nearest 5 foot increment, whichever is greater.

-b.
-Open Channels:

-30 feet or the width to convey the required design flow plus 12 feet for access and maintenance rounded up to the nearest 5 foot increment, whichever is greater.
+- a.
+Piped systems: Fifteen (15) feet of the pipe width plus two (2) times the average depth to the pipe invert rounded up to the nearest five (5) foot increment, whichever is greater. - b.
+Open channels: Thirty (30) feet or the width to convey the required design flow plus twelve (12) feet for access and maintenance rounded up to the nearest five (5) foot increment, whichever is greater.